YasinSaberi/data-engineering-notes/sql-server/AdventureWorks-SQL-Server-Mastery-Exam.md

 ### 45. Build a dynamic SQL report generator that produces customer KPIs for a given territory and date range.
 No SQL injection vulnerabilities allowed.

 ---

-**If you want more sections (e.g., temporal tables, CDC, partitioning, or query tuning drills), say "continue".**

-This exam is intentionally dense and unforgiving.